FormingWorlds/PROTEUS/README.md

 See INSTALL.md for steps.

 ### Run instructions
-Only attempt to run PROTEUS after you have followed all of the instructions in INSTALL.md If using a fresh shell, it is necessary to perform the following steps:
+Only attempt to run PROTEUS after you have followed all of the instructions in INSTALL.md
+If using a fresh shell, it is necessary to perform the following steps:
 1. `conda activate proteus`
-2. `source prepare_env.sh`
+2. `source PROTEUS.env`
-Then you can run the code by running:
+Then you can run the code by running: `python CouplerMain.py`
-`python CouplerMain.py`
 Plots are produced in `output/`

 ### Updating the code
 Run `git submodule update --recursive --remote`